John 7:1

 doctrine, whether it be of God, or whether I speak of myself."

-Jesus came right to the point: the issue is whether the things that Jesus said
+Jesus came right to the point.
+The issue is whether the things that Jesus said

 human saying the best things that He could say, interpreting life the best that